parraton/parraton-bot/readme.md

 ## Overview

-Parroton Bot handles the automation of reward distributions and other operational tasks for the Parroton platform.
+Parraton Bot handles the automation of reward distributions and other operational tasks for the Parraton platform.
 It integrates with several services, including DeDust and the TON blockchain, to perform its functions.

 ## Getting Started